 - Badass Abnormal: Kaiser.

-- Ken Bishop is actually something of a subversion as his primary gift seems to be having seen zombie movies in a zombie apocalypse.
+- Badass Normal: Ken Bishop.
+Jorge.
+Shayna.
+Ken Bishop's primary gift seems to be having seen zombie movies in a zombie apocalypse.

 - Bathos: Ken and Jorges are remarkably light-hearted through the first part of the Zombie Apocalypse.
 It becomes more and more an obvious coping mechanism across Book 2.